HANICA-DEA/spotitube/README.md

 * 200: OK.
 A response to a successful GET, PUT or DELETE.
 * 201: Resource has been created.
 A response to a successful POST.
+* 400: Bad Request.
+Something is wrong with the request.
+This could be due to a missing query-parameter for the token.
 * 401: Unauthorized.
 Authorization has failed.
 This can happen if the user tried to log in, but supplied an invalid username/password.
 * 403: Forbidden.
-The request was valid, but you have requested a reource for which are not authorized.
-This will probably mean you have provided a token that has been invalidated by the server, or your token is missing.
+The request was valid, but you have requested a resource for which are not authorized.
+This will probably mean you have provided a token that is invalid.
 * 404: Not found.
 You have requested an endpoint that is not available.

 ### HATEOAS